bthesorceror/public_radio/README.md

 converted to an event emitter using @substack's emit-stream.
-The advantage of Public Radio is that it allows you to create a graph of nodes made up of server and clients that can emit events that will be received by all the other nodes, as well as allowing them to bind callback to specific events they are interested in.
+The advantage of Public Radio is that it allows you to create a graph of nodes made up of server and clients that can emit events that will be received by all the other nodes, as well as allowing them to bind callbacks to specific events they are interested in.

 [![Build